Hogtown Creek: Habitat and Biology

 Invasive plant species are also common in the area, including the loquat and glossy privet.
-In 2004, the University of Florida took on a grant of $21,063.13 to remove these species, and the project is still on going.
+In 2004, the University of Florida took on a grant of $21,063.13 to remove these species, and the project is currently ongoing.

 The creek flows mostly through urbanized and developed land with sparsely distributed native wetlands and forests.
 During storm events, sediment is mobilized and deposited further downstream, halting the creation of a stable substrate within the creek.
 Without the stable substrate, aquatic vegetation remains non-existent.
 Despite efforts to reduce the amount of excess sediment in the stream bed, consistent erosion of the stream banks and lack of native vegetation creates a persistent problem.

 Tributaries

 The creek has many tributaries including the Possum, Rattlesnake, Elizabeth, and Springstead creeks.